amasini0/cineca-gpu-school-cub/slides/slides.md

 <br>

-If the CCCL version in the toolkit is a bit old you can always <span style="color: #72b300;">get the latest version from GitHub</span> and use it directly like so (see compatibility table [here](https://github.com/NVIDIA/cccl?tab=readme-ov-file#cuda-toolkit-ctk-compatibility))
+If the CCCL version in the toolkit is a bit old you can always <span style="color: #72b300;">get the latest version from GitHub</span> and use it directly (see compatibility table [here](https://github.com/NVIDIA/cccl?tab=readme-ov-file#cuda-toolkit-ctk-compatibility)):

 ```shell
 git clone https://github.com/NVIDIA/cccl.gitsh